1. Area of Application / Placing of Orders

 The Supplier is committed to keep the state-of-the-art condition, the safety rules, the “General Technical Delivery Rules of Aumann According to Standard No. 05001” and the technical data requirements for his deliveries, and to check the quality of his products on a regular basis.

-The Initial Sampling shall be effected in accordance with the regulations of the German Association of the Automobile Industry (VDA) as stipulated in the VDA publishing series “Quality Control in the Automobile Industry” Volume II “Evaluation of Suppliers and Initial Sampling Check”.
+The Initial Sampling shall be effected in accordance with the requirements as described in the purchase order or any other supplementary material provided by Aumann to the supplier as well as the Chinese law.
 In the technical documents and parts marked with the letter “D”, the Supplier shall moreover be committed to stipulate in particular records when, in which way and by whom the items delivered have been checked for the safety characteristics and which results the required quality tests have given.
 The inspection and test records have to be saved and stored for 10 years and have to be surrendered to Aumann at any time upon request.
 The Supplier shall be obliged to commit his sub-suppliers to the same extent and within the bounds of the legal possibilities.

 6. Notice of Defects